Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

 \subsection{Entangling GKP qubits: Extension of $\mathrm{GCR}$ to multi-modal operations}

-The two-qubit gates suggested in~\cite{gottesman2001encoding} for an infinite-energy GKP code have poor fidelity for the finite-energy code and require a few stabilization rounds to improve the error rate~\cite{rojkov2023two}. \textbf{Single-qubit-ancilla:} For the finite-energy states, Ref.~\cite{rojkov2023two} derived the finite-energy version of the two-qubit entangling gate.
-This circuit, the same as the stabilization circuit, can also be derived using the non-Abelian QSP extension for two modes.
+The two-qubit gates suggested in~\cite{gottesman2001encoding} for an infinite-energy GKP code have poor fidelity for the finite-energy code and require a few stabilization rounds to improve the error rate~\cite{rojkov2023two}. \paragraph{Single-qubit-ancilla.} For the finite-energy states, Ref.~\cite{rojkov2023two} derived the finite-energy version of the two-qubit entangling gate, which can also be derived using the non-Abelian QSP extension for two modes.
 We discuss this extension here.
-For ideal GKP codes with support at positions $m\sqrt{\pi/2}, m\in \mathbb{Z}$, the conditional SUM gate displaces the second mode by the position $\pm \hat x$ of the first mode with the sign of the displacement determined by the state of the ancilla.
-Equivalently, for each pair of peaks of the two GKP states, in the position (first mode) and momentum basis (second mode), respectively, the conditional SUM gate ($e^{i2\hat x\otimes\hat p}$) rotates the qubit via {$e^{il\pi \sigma_\mathrm{x}}$} by angle $2l\pi$, where $l$ is the product of the two integers defining the positions of the two peaks.
-This operation is equivalent to $(-1)^l \mathrm{I}$ on the joint oscillator-qubit state, and it applies a $\mathrm{CX}_\mathrm{GKP}$ gate on the two logical GKP codewords with the qubit going back to the original state ($\ket{g}$, in this case).
-The non-Abelian correction for the entangling half of this operation $e^{i(\hat x\otimes\hat p)\otimes\sigma_\mathrm{x}}$ due to the envelope size $\Delta\neq 0$ with respect to the first (second) GKP qubit is given by, $e^{i\Delta^2\hat p\otimes\hat p\otimes \sigma_\mathrm{y}}(e^{-i\Delta^2\hat x\otimes\hat x\otimes \sigma_\mathrm{y}})$, assuming the ancilla starts in state $\ket{g}$.
-Thus, the GCR-type pre-correction due to both modes will be equal to,
+For ideal GKP codes with support at positions $m\sqrt{\pi/2}, m\in \mathbb{Z}$, the conditional SUM gate displaces the second mode by the position $\pm x$ of the first mode with the sign of the displacement determined by the state of the ancilla.
+Equivalently, for each pair of peaks of the two GKP states, in the position (first mode) and momentum basis (second mode), respectively, the conditional SUM gate, $e^{i2\hat x_1\hat p_2\sigma_\mathrm{x}}$, rotates the qubit by $2l\pi$, where $l$ is the product of the two integers defining the positions of the two peaks.
+This operation is equivalent to $(-1)^l$ phase on the joint oscillator-qubit state, and it applies a $\mathrm{CX}_\mathrm{GKP}$ gate on the two logical GKP codewords with the qubit going back to the original state ($\ket{g}$, in this case).
+The non-Abelian correction for the entangling half of this operation $e^{i\hat x_1\hat p_2\sigma_\mathrm{x}}$ due to the envelope size $\Delta\neq 0$ with respect to the first (second) GKP qubit is given by $e^{i\Delta^2\hat p_1 \hat p_2 \sigma_\mathrm{y}}(e^{-i\Delta^2\hat x_1\hat x_2 \sigma_\mathrm{y}})$, assuming the ancilla starts in state $\ket{g}$.
+Thus, the GCR-type pre-correction due to both modes is given by